 Your major will also provide you with an array of managerial skills that will make you particularly valuable when it comes to delegating responsibilities, mediating disagreements, and negotiating compromises.
 Your skills as a communicator will be essential to keeping the peace and promoting progress within your settlement.

 Therefore, your focus must be on ensuring that your own delicately constructed society does not itself succumb to the baser human instincts reflected by such survival strategies.
-Enter the Criminal Justice major.
-As one studied in the field of administering justice, exercising mercy, protecting public safety, and enforcing the letter of the law, you will play the important role of drawing the line between order and chaos.
+Enter the Criminal Justice degree.
+You’ll take the lead in building a society capable of administering justice, exercising mercy, protecting public safety, and enforcing the law.

-Your studies in criminal justice administration will inform you on the finer points of operational command leadership, incident response strategy, penalty enforcement, and corrections.
+With a criminal justice degree, you’ll learn the finer points of operational command leadership, incident response strategy, enforcement, and corrections.
 These skills will be critical both as a response and deterrent to those within your society who might otherwise be tempted to violate the precarious balance established there within.
 You will learn how to manage and confront those who would otherwise undermine the safety, security, and basic rights of your fellow survivors.

 This knowledge will also imbue you with a well-constructed sense of ethical responsibility, both for yourself and the members of your community.
 You will play a key role in helping to create a body for legislating basic rules and providing for the personnel and structure through which to enforce them.

 Every community will differ in its needs, largely depending upon its size and cultural makeup.
-However, by focusing your college career on the administration of justice, you place yourself in a strong position to ensure that your fledgling society is safe, secure, fair, and equitable.
+However, with a criminal justice degree, you’ll be in a strong position to ensure that your fledgling society is safe, secure, fair, and equitable.
+Get started without spending an arm and a leg (you’re going to need every limb you’ve got) by checking out The Most Affordable Bachelor’s in Criminal Justice Programs.

 Zombies and human beings do have one thing in common: We both get really cranky if we don’t feed.
 For their part, zombies are decidedly less omnivorous than human beings, sticking closely to a diet of living flesh.
 According to The Zombie Survival Guide, though zombies will resort to consumption of any and all living flesh, human meat is highly preferred.